-Changes are in the wind surrounding the annual November 11th Remembrance Day Parade and Ceremony in Carleton Place.
+Final plans are now in place surrounding the annual November 11th Remembrance Day Parade and Ceremony in Carleton Place.

-On November 11, 1918, at 11:00 a.m. – The eleventh hour, of the eleventh day, of the eleventh month, “the war to end all wars” came to an end.
+It was on November 11, 1918 at 11:00 a.m. – At the eleventh hour, of the eleventh day, of the eleventh month, “the war to end all wars” came to an end.
 The guns finally fell silent, bringing to a close four long years of unspeakable war.
 Close to 61,000 Canadians were killed during this Great War and another 172,000 were wounded.
 Those who paid the supreme sacrifice included 47 of our own from here in Carleton Place.

 The Bells of Peace celebration will begin by a bagpiper playing on the East coast either in Cape Spear or St. John’s and end with a piper playing on Vancouver Island, possibly in Sooke, B.C.

-Plans are also in the works for the ceremony this year to include a flypast at 11 a.m. of a bi-plane.
-It is to not only commemorate the 100th anniversary of Armistice but also being planned as a tribute to local hero Arthur Roy Brown, who is credited with shooting down the infamous “Red Baron”, Manfred Freiherr von Richthofen,100 years ago on April 21, 1918.
+During the service, a tribute will also be given to local hero Arthur Roy Brown, who is credited with shooting down the infamous “Red Baron”, Manfred Freiherr von Richthofen,100 years ago on April 21, 1918.